The Golf Round

 A Story From First Tee to Final Putt

-What really happens during a round of golf?
-What should you think about, plan for, and avoid — shot by shot, hole by hole?
+What actually happens during a round of golf?
+What should you think about, plan for, and avoid as you play each shot and move from hole to hole?

 This is not a rulebook.
 And it’s not a swing manual.